 CONNECT: awaken and enhance a sense of belonging and meaning

-The presentation will be followed by a multi-course dinner with ingredients for vitality and resilience created and prepared by Chef David Bouley and a corresponding wine program by Beverage Director Adrien Falcon.
+The presentation will be followed by a multi-course dinner with ingredients for vitality and resilience created and prepared by Chef David Bouley with a corresponding wine program.

 About Dr. Frank Lipman M.D.: